 - Ultrasound-Guided Biopsy

 - Doppler Ultrasound

 - Scrotum Ultrasound

 - OB/Obstetrical Ultrasound

 The ultrasound image typically represents tissue in shades of gray in two- dimensions, 2D.
 Recently, 3D and 4D techniques have been developed and these images can be shaded in colors to highlight various tissues.

 Commonly used to evaluate the fetus and reproductive organs during pregnancy.
 Nuchal translucency imaging may be utilized in conjunction with maternal blood testing to assess the risk of chromosomal abnormalities.

 3D/4D imaging is frequently used to image the fetus during obstetrical sonography and we understand how important these first baby pictures are to parents.
 Depending on the stage in pregnancy and the cooperation of the baby to “pose” or turn for the sonographer, these images can provide stunning portraits.

-RIA is please to provide these pictures as part of diagnostic ultrasound ordered by a physician, but in keeping with professional standards cannot provide “keepsake” imaging without an order.
-Although there is no evidence ultrasound could be harmful for the fetus, the US FDA views “keepsake fetal videos” to be an unapproved use of a medical device.
+RIA is pleased to provide these pictures as part of diagnostic ultrasound ordered by a physician, but in keeping with professional standards cannot provide “keepsake” imaging without an order.
+Although there is no evidence ultrasound could be harmful to the fetus, the US FDA views “keepsake fetal videos” to be an unapproved use of a medical device.

-Sometimes Doppler is utilized to evaluate blood flow or lack of flow in a breast mass, which can provide additional information for evaluation the cause of the mass.
+Sometimes Doppler is utilized to evaluate blood flow or lack of flow in a breast mass, which can provide additional information for evaluating the cause of the mass.